pumasecurity/nymeria/README.md

 * Google Cloud Service Account Key for authenticating to the GCS API from the Azure Virtual Machine using a long-lived credential.

-* Google Cloud Workload Identity Pool for authenticating to the GCS API using the Azure Virutal Machine's built-in OpenID Connect JWT.
+* Google Cloud Workload Identity Pool for authenticating to the GCS API using the Azure Virtual Machine's built-in OpenID Connect JWT.

 ## Documentation